Eschatologue/CM_wiki/docs/gameplay/homebrew/resolve.md

 *"A moment of valour shines brightest agaisnt a backdrop of despair"*

-- Whenever you or an ally within 30 ft. of you makes an attack roll or a Saving Throw, it can roll a d4 and add the number rolled to the attack roll or Saving Throw.
+- Whenever you or an ally within 30 ft. of you makes an :d20-attack: **Attack Roll** or a Saving Throw, it can roll a d4 and add the number rolled to the :d20-attack: **Attack Roll** or Saving Throw.
 - Conditions such as *charmed* or *frightened* that affects an ally that can see you within 30 ft. of you are supressed.
 When the creature is beyond 30ft. of you or can’t see you, any suppressed effect immediately resumes, provided that its duration has not expired in the meantime.

 ### Focused